 One type of job that has been affected by the pandemic is the online photo editing job.
-Before you ask what this job is, a photo editor’s tasks include coordinating and provide assignments to photographers in the field, image editing, and providing their clients with photos with enhanced graphics.
+Before you ask what this job is, a photo editor’s tasks include coordinating and providing assignments to photographers in the field, image editing, and providing their clients with photos with enhanced graphics.
 Whew, what a mouthful.

 So no, it’s not just someone doing photo editing and design in Adobe Photoshop.
 Oh no, a photo editor’s job is similar to that of an editor for a newspaper or magazine.
 Part of their job is to ensure that photographs are edited properly and suit the needs of their clients.
 They serve a vital role in businesses that rely on plenty of images for marketing purposes.